 Design systems — roughly aligned with style guides, pattern libraries, etc. — aim to minimize the complexity.
 As we explore the UI Design of an application, we work to build a consistent style guide that is easy to implement and makes usability standard, while keeping with the brand of the product.
 This style guide becomes a reference tool for the entire product team--from design to development.

 We begin building these style guides early with mood boards to provide a solid base of “personality” for the product or brand.
 Designers then make good use of Sketch symbols to expedite delivery & maximize time solving the big problems.
 Even in the earliest stages of a design project, a style guide enables designers to get to high-fidelity designs quickly without sacrificing the ability to iterate as the project progresses.
 InVision Inspect then translates these symbols for the product team to build out.

 Design systems typically include:

 • Style mistakes to avoid

-As the product is in development or in a live production environment, cascading style sheets (CSS) or ReactJS components help to reference and maintain this style guide.
-If a style decision changes later in the product’s life, it is much easier now to change these styles throughout the application if the entire product team adheres to a consistent style guide.
+As the product is in development or a live production environment, cascading style sheets (CSS) or ReactJS components help to reference and maintain this style guide.
+If a style decision changes later in the product’s life, it is much easier to change these styles throughout the application if the entire product team adheres to a consistent style guide.

 Interested in cleaning up your app or establishing a solid style guide to get started?
 Let’s set up a Strategy and Alignment session to kick off your next solution.